AntoineAssal/School-Notes/COMP-472-Artifical_Intelligence/2-State-Space_Search.md

 - Most `AI` problems can be expressed in terms of going from an `initial state` to a `goal state`.
 - There is no direct way to find a solution, so usually we list the possibilities and search through them.
-  - **Brute Force Search** : Generales all possibilities and searches through them.
+  - **Brute Force Search** : Generates all possibilities and searches through them.
     - Obviously inefficient.
   - **Heuristic search** : Only try the possibilities based on the current best guess that they might lead to a good solution.